iloveicedgreentea/GoWatchIt/readme.md

         "url": "http://xyz",
         "port": "8080",
         "enabled": true,
-        // support BEQ for TV shows also "enableTvBeq": true,
+        // support BEQ for TV shows also, some exist "enableTvBeq": true,
         // will log what it will do, but will not load BEQ profiles "dryRun": false,
-        "adjustMasterVolumeWithProfile": true,
+        // some BEQ catalogs have negative MV adjustment.
+Recommend to true unless you really like bass, can cause damage "adjustMasterVolumeWithProfile": true,
         // Trigger HA to notify you when it loads so you can double check stuff.
 Will also trigger with dryrun enabled "notifyOnLoad": true,
-        "notifyEndpointName": "mobile_app_iphone",
+        // name of the endpoint in HA to send notification to.
+Look at the notify service in HA to see endpoints "notifyEndpointName": "mobile_app_iphone",
         // which author you want.
 None will find the best match according to ezbeq application "preferredAuthor": "aron7awol" || "mobe1969" || "none" || "author1,author2" || "some future authors name"